Cyberattack disrupts unemployment benefits in some states

 Allan Liska, an intelligence analyst at the cybersecurity firm Recorded Future, said an attack affecting those who have lost their jobs from obtaining unemployment benefits is a stark reminder of the huge effects cybercrime can have.

-“The people who will most adversely hurt by this are those with the fewest resources,” he said.
+“The people who will be most adversely hurt by this are those with the fewest resources,” he said.

 Suderman reported from Richmond, Virginia.